GabrielMalakias/GabrielMalakias.github.io/_drafts/2021-11-10-how-projects-evolve-an-experience-guided-by-results.md

     end
   end
 {% endhighlight %}
+* *The code above is just a small part of the solution, for the full code please take a look [here][initial-rb]*

-So by simply executing the method above every 1 minute we could easily solve the problem.
-Nice, but wait what are the problems within this simple solution.
+So by simply executing the method above every 1 minute it solves the problem in possible way, however what are the problems within this simple solution?

 Based in my experience I can enumerate a few: